ShenghaiRong/caffe_srgan/readme.md

  cp -r SRGAN caffe/examples/
  ```

-4. Preparing training data: crop images of the ImageNet dataset into 75*75*3 sub-imgs and save as .h5  format
+4. Preparing training data: crop images of the ImageNet dataset into 75*75*3 sub-imgs and save as .h5  format（my training set: 192000x3x75x75）
    * My implementation is in the win10 matlab : run utils/Generate_data/mygenerate_sr_trainx4.m

 5. Preparing testing data: crop images of the Set5 to 75*75*3 sub-imgs and save as .h5 format